What are the risks and rewards of investing?

 Yes, you can aim to make money from investing.

-However, investments fall as well as rise in value, and you could get back less money than you put in.
+However, investments can fall as well as rise in value, and you could get back less money than you put in.

 Savings accounts show you the interest rate beforehand, so it's easier to know how much your money will grow.
 However, it's worth noting that depending on the type of savings account, the interest rate could change over time.